Listen to the More Recipes About Music & Food Spotify Playlist

 1/2 part granulated sugar

-NOTE: The proportions of this recipe are based on the weight of the orange.
-If you have 16 ounces of orange rinds you’ll need and 8 ounces sugar.
+NOTE: The proportions of this recipe are based on the weight of the orange rinds.
+If you have 16 ounces of rinds, you’ll need 8 ounces of sugar.

 Cut orange rinds in quarters and place them in a medium bowl.
 Sprinkle with sugar and stir to thoroughly combine.
-Cover and let sit on the counter for at least 4 hours – stirring every 30 – 45 minutes.
+Cover and let sit on the counter for at least 4 hours, stirring every 30 – 45 minutes.
 Using a fine-mesh strainer, strain syrup.
 In small batches, press rinds in the mesh strainer with a spoon to get every drop.
-Pour into bottle and store in the refrigerator.
+Pour into bottle and store in the fridge.